sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ### There are so many versions of Java, which one should I use?

-* The latest version is Java 15 but It is not a LTS version so I do not reccomend that
+* The latest version is Java 15 but It is not a LTS version so I do not recommend that
 * Repl runs Java 8 a as well as 11, These are LTS versions.
 Java 8's last free public update was in January 2019 but you can use Java 8 because it is a good standard.
 * **I suggest Java 11** because it is the latest LTS release and it will continue to get updates at least for a few months.

 ### But who uses Java?

-* Android - Most android applications are made in Java or at least use some java if they are not pure kotlin.
+* Android - Most android applications are made in Java or at least use some java if they are not pure Kotlin.
-* Minecraft(The good version of minecraft)
+* Minecraft(The good version of Minecraft)
 * Many IDE's are made in Java, Eclipse, Intellij, and Netbeans all use Java
 * According to [this](https://www.freelancinggig.com/blog/2018/08/29/what-big-companies-still-code-in-java-do-major-corporations-still-use-java/) site, Intel, T-Mobile
 * It plays a part in the E-Commerce and Banking Industry